Robert L. Bacon: Career

 He faced no significant opposition over his career with the 1932 election possibly being his greatest challenge.
 That year, he faced Cornelius Vanderbilt Whitney another wealthy member of Long Island society in a race that pitted Bacon against the landslide victory of Franklin D. Roosevelt.
 Both men belonged to many of the same private clubs and the race became bitter, with Bacon prevailing.

 Bacon's longest lasting political achievement may be the Davis–Bacon Act of 1931 which remain in force, with amendments.
 Bacon introduced similar legislation for many years and succeeded in securing passage after workings on depression-era federal spending projects found that jobs were going to cheaper workers from other areas.

 Bacon was a supporter of the repeal of prohibition and introduced a proposal to amend the 18th amendment to allow states to regulate alcohol.
 This amendment failed; but prohibition was ultimately repealed in 1933.

 Personal life

 He became engaged to Cecilia May in 1911, but they never married.
 He married Virginia Murray on April 14, 1913.

-Bacon's brother, Gaspar G. Bacon was the President of the Massachusetts Senate from 1929–32 and Lieutenant Governor of Massachusetts from 1933-1935.
-His nephew was the actor Gaspar G. Bacon, Jr. better known as David Bacon.
+Bacon's brother, Gaspar G. Bacon was the President of the Massachusetts Senate from 1929 to 1932 and Lieutenant Governor of Massachusetts from 1933 to 1935.
+His nephew was the actor Gaspar G. Bacon Jr. better known as David Bacon.

-Bacon died of a heart attack near the State Police barracks in Lake Success, New York while on his way home from a speaking engagement in New York City on September 12, 1938 at the age of 54.
+Bacon died of a heart attack near the State Police barracks in Lake Success, New York, while on his way home from a speaking engagement in New York City on September 12, 1938, at the age of 54.

 He is interred at Arlington National Cemetery.